-Sperm reabsorption is not something that occurs solely with vasectomised men.
+Sperm reabsorption is not something that occurs solely with vasectomized men.
 All men produce millions of sperm that do not make it to ejaculation and are reabsorbed into the body.
-Sperm within the testicle are immature and cannot fertilise an egg–they mature in the epididymis official site.
+Sperm within the testicle are immature and cannot fertilize an egg–they mature in the epididymis.

 Referring to the diagrams below, basically what happens is the sperm are moved from the seminiferous tubules within the testicular structure to the epididymis for maturing and storing.
 They stay in the epididymis for about a month, and at the end of this time are either degenerated and absorbed, or are expelled to begin the journey up the vas deferens to the ampulla for storage prior to ejaculation.
 Animal studies estimate that 40%–50% of sperm produced are reabsorbed before they reach the vas deferens.

 When some obstruction to sperm exiting the epididymis occurs, a “compensatory action” happens to avoid permanent testicular dysfunction.
 Obstruction does not necessarily mean vasectomy–various medical conditions may cause temporary or permanent obstruction.

 In the case of vasectomy, initially, the diameter of the ducts increases 2 to 4 times their original size to counteract the increase in fluid pressure, and fluid absorption is increased, particularly in the efferent ducts, where 90% of excess fluid is reabsorbed.
 This, and other changes seem to delay significant problems, but due to the ongoing production of sperm, further alterations often take place to avoid permanent testicular dysfunction.